revbayes/revbayes.github.io/tutorials/tefbd/index.md

 like the [Fossilworks PaleoDB](http://fossilworks.org/) or the [Fossil Calibration Database](http://fossilcalibrations.org/), or from your own paleontological expertise.
-The 14 fossil species used in this analysis are listed in Table [bearFossilTable] along with the age range for the species and relevant citation.
+The 14 fossil species used in this analysis are listed in {% ref tab_bear_fossils %} along with the age range for the species and relevant citation.
 Finally, there are two fossil species (*Parictis montanus, Ursus abstrusus*) for which we do not have morphological character data (or molecular data) and we must use prior